liapia99/CS262-Programming-Paradigms/README.md

 # CS262-Programming-Paradigms

-- This repository covers major paradigms using JavaScript in computing programming, including imperative, functional, logic, and object-oriented.
+- This repository covers major paradigms using Python in computing programming, including imperative, functional, logic, and object-oriented.
+- We first started with Javascript but we then transitioned to Python.
+-
 From this repository:
 - Acquire a general understanding of different programming paradigms and related approaches.
 - Assess how multiple programming paradigms relate to each other and impact program development experience.